 No!
 Habitat for Humanity is an affordable home-ownership program.
-As such, our homeowners purchase their homes from Habitat through a no-interest mortgage loan that is repaid through an affordable payment based on 28% of a household’s gross monthly income.
+As such, our homeowners purchase their homes from Habitat through an affordable mortgage loan that is repaid monthly based on 28% of a household’s gross monthly income.
 Homeowner’s monthly mortgage payments then go into a revolving fund to help build more Habitat homes in the community.

 Do I Have to Be a Christian to Become a Habitat Homeowner?

 Habitat for Humanity was founded as, and still is, a Christian ministry.
 As such, it is our mission to witness to the Word of God and the love of Jesus Christ for all persons through our words and actions.
 However, homeowners are selected without regard to creed, both in keeping with the requirements of the equal housing laws and Habitat’s belief that God’s love extends to all regardless of race, religion or nationality.

 How Long Does It Take to Get a House?

 Once a Partner Family is selected, Habitat must sometimes design and then build the house to perfectly fit a family’s needs.
 We also need to raise all of the money to build the home.
 The time between approval to move-in can take anywhere from six months to two years depending on the availability of land on which to build, sponsorships, and donations coming in to Habitat to fund the building of the home.
 During this time, the Partner Family begins completing their sweat-equity (volunteer) hours.
 These hours include helping to build the homes of other Habitat Partner Families, participating in homeowner education classes including the financial management course, “Financial Peace University” and eventually beginning the work to build their own home.
 All required Habitat activities count toward sweat-equity hours.
 A percentage of the sweat-equity hours can also be performed by friends and family of the Partner Family.